 A beginners guide to using Office 365 Outlook Calendar

-Grace Brockbank, Marketing Assistant, Fabric
+Grace Brockbank, Marketing Coordinator, Fabric

 I have been working at Fabric as an Administration Assistant since November 2018, and one of the main ways I stay organised is using my Office 365 Outlook Calendar.
 I create meetings and appointments to keep track of my daily diary and use it to keep on top of my workload.